saturnlighting/literature-review/README.md

 ## Research gaps

--   Lack of research on developing countries
+-   Lack of research in developing countries

 -   No research on wheeling and lighting